paulo-fernando-silva/vscOctaveDebugger/readme.md

 ## Using Octave Debugger

-* Open a directory containing the project that you want to debug.
+* Open the directory containing the project that you want to debug using everyone's favorite editor, visual studio code.
-* In the debug view click the `DEBUG` drop-down box and select `"Add configuration..."`
+* In visual studio code debug view click the `DEBUG` drop-down box and select `"Add configuration..."`.
+See animation above.
 * Select `"OctaveDebugger"` from the menu that pops up.
-* The following is an example of a minimal configuration:
+* The following the default configuration which will debug the current selected file:

 ```json
     "type": "OctaveDebugger",